rugbyprof/Mobile-Web-Programming/Program-2D.md

 ### 2 : `my_users.json`

 This file will contain anyone using your code on your server.
 When the user loads the page, they will put their name (or nickname, or username, etc.) in a text box above the map.
-This "name" will be used to label thier location, so other users may know who they are.
+This "name" will be used as a label for their location, so other users may know who they are.

 Your json file should look like this: